perawallet/pera-swap/README.md

 | `assetIn` | ID of the asset to be used as the input asset (default: ALGO) | Asset ID |
 | `assetOut` | ID of the asset to be used as the output asset (default: USDC) | Asset ID |
 | `iframeBg` | Background color of the widget (default: #FFFFFF) | Hex color code |

-## Development

-This project is built with:
-- React 19
-- TypeScript
-- Vite
-- SCSS for styling